aurotripathy/training-with-noise-reduces-overfitting/README.md

 ## The Model

-The model is a very simple 2/50/10/1 network, the same used the Russell's book.
+The model is a very simple 2/50/10/1 MLP network, the same used the Russell's book.
+It has 671 weights.

 ```
 class ThreeLayerNLP(torch.nn.Module):